LucaJiang/compare_em_ldsc/README.md

 This repository provides a pipeline to compare the result of EM algorithm and LDSC algorithm in the context of GWAS.
 The input data is the UK Biobank data for height and the output is the comparison of the heritability estimation by EM and LDSC.
 The pipeline includes the following steps:

+The document of EM Algorithm can be found in [EM](https://lucajiang.github.io/Mixed-Effect-Model-Numerical-Algorithm/) and the document of LDSC can be found in [LDSC](https://lucajiang.github.io/ldsc_notes/#/).

 ## Structure

 * [Calculate LDScore](cal_ld.R): Calculate the LD score